Jesterhearts/hop-hash/README.md

 - **87.5% (`density-eighty-seven-point-five`, default)**: The highest performance option.
 This has higher per-entry overhead than `hashbrown` (2 bytes vs 1 byte).

 - **92% (`density-ninety-two`)**: Provides a balance between performance and memory efficiency for larger tables.
-Note that for small tables, this can harm performance by as much as 50% in benchmarks, although for large tables the impact is much smaller (None to ~10% depending on workload).
+Note that for small tables, this can harm performance by as much as 50% in benchmarks, with the exception of iteration, where the performance **improves** across all table sizes for higher densities.
+The impact of this setting is much more nuanced at larger table sizes, and may either help or harm performance by a few percent.
+If you have large tables (>32k entries) I'd recommend benchmarking both 87.5% and 92% density with your workload to see which performs better.

 - **97% (`density-ninety-seven`)**: Maximizes memory efficiency at the cost of approximately 3-5% performance over `density-ninety-two`.
 Avoid combining with `eight-way` due to significantly